Last updated on June 11, 2022.

-Sea turtles are endangered, which is probably not news to you, but the reasons why they are endangered may be new to you.
-According to Oceana.org, sea turtles “play an important role in ocean ecosystems by maintaining healthy seagrass beds and coral reefs, providing key habitat for other marine life, helping to balance marine food webs and facilitating nutrient cycling from water to land.”
+Sea turtles are endangered, which is probably not news to you, but you may not know the reasons they are endangered.
+They are keystone species, meaning they play a crucial role in the way an ecosystem functions.
+According to Oceana.org,sea turtles “play an important role in ocean ecosystems by maintaining healthy seagrass beds and coral reefs, providing key habitat for other marine life, helping to balance marine food webs and facilitating nutrient cycling from water to land.”
 I want to help people understand what we can do right NOW to help.

-Sea turtles have been on the Earth for about 110 million years, and now human activities are to blame for their decline and endangerment.
-Six out of 7 sea turtle species are threatened or endangered due to human behaviors and activities.
+Sea turtles have been on the Earth for at least 110 million years, and now human activities are to blame for their decline and endangerment.
+All 7 sea turtle species are vulnerable, threatened, or endangered due to human behaviors and activities.
 Following are the biggest threats:

 - Entanglement and Bycatch